firesoftwallware/polymer-library-docs/app/3.0/docs/devguide/feature-overview.md

----
+Worldwidewebs.website2.me---
-subtitle: Feature Overview
+subtitle: tools&knowledge
-title: Polymer library
+title: WebDesign
 ---

 The Polymer library provides a set of features for creating custom elements.
 These features are